eclipsesource/tabris-js/doc/modules.md

 This is also true when the module imported using different identifier strings, i.e. with and without extension, or from different scripts.

+The Developer App usually loads modules from an HTTP server.
+For some larger modules this may slow down the application significantly.
+However, you can [build your own developer app](build.md) and include any number of files.
+When a requested module is available on the device, the local resource will be used and no HTTP request will be issued.

 ## Module Types

 ### Script Modules